winston/winston.github.com/_posts/2013-10-01-ruby_reading_a_remote_zip_file.markdown

 I need to access a remote zip file and this is something that works:

+{% highlight ruby %}
 # In the console, gem install "httparty"
 require "httparty"

 # In the console, gem install "rubyzip"
 require "zip"

 # Get the contents of the remote zip file via HTTParty
 # and write it into a temp zip file

 zipfile = Tempfile.new("file")
-    zipfile.binmode # This might not be necessary depending on the zip file zipfile.write(HTTParty.get("http://localhost:3000/file.zip").body)
+zipfile.binmode # This might not be necessary depending on the zip file zipfile.write(HTTParty.get("http://localhost:3000/file.zip").body) zipfile.close
-    zipfile.close

 # Unzip the temp zip file and process the contents
 # Let garbage collection delete the temp zip file

 Zip::File.open(zipfile.path) do |file|
   file.each do |content|
     data = file.read(content)
     puts data
     # Do whatever you want with the contents
   end
 end
+{% endhighlight %}

 The code is simple, but at the start, I kept getting an error when unzipping the temp zip file, and I thought I was doing something wrong.